domus123/vhdlisp/README.md

 #Dependencies

 <p> SBCL
-<p> Femto-Emacs https://github.com/FemtoEmacs/Femto-Emacs in case you need a editor with synax-highlight
+<p> Femto-Emacs https://github.com/FemtoEmacs/Femto-Emacs in case you need a editor with syntax-highlight

 #What it can do